kajojify/attsearch/README.md

 The script attsearch.py contains several useful function to simplify the work with Gmail.

-Basically, it connects to google <b>IMAP server</b> and search emails using keywords.
+Basically, it connects to google <b>IMAP server</b> and search emails that contains attachments with determine keywords.
 Then the script gets all names of attachments <strong>(without downloading them)</strong> for determine email id.
 Finally, it downloads them (or just choosen ones) to the specified folder.

 So, as you can see, everything is pretty simple :)